 We’re not going to lie, downsizing when moving will definitely require you to do a few laps around your current home looking for what to keep and what to say farewell to.
 But there’s no need to stress, below we have outlined a few ways to make this whole process as easy-going as possible.

-This one’s probably a no brainer, but to properly downsize your home you must first take inventory of all of the belongings in each room of your house.
+This one’s probably a no-brainer, but to properly downsize your home you must first take inventory of all of the belongings in each room of your house.
 Start off by looking into every nook and cranny of your home, as these are the places you’ve most likely stored smaller items you don’t even remember owning anymore.
 We recommend looking into:

 After you go through these, you can go ahead and move on to taking inventory of the small items you store in more common places/rooms, such as those that belong to the living room, master bedroom, etc.

 Once you’re done creating separate inventory lists for each room in your house, it’s time to start cross-checking these with one another.
-Cross-checking will help you easily spot any duplicates items you might own.
-This is likely obvious, but out of these duplicates, select the item you prefer the most and make sure to dispose the extra one.
+Cross-checking will help you easily spot any duplicate items you might own.
+This is likely obvious, but out of these duplicates, select the item you prefer the most and make sure to dispose of the extra one.

 One of the most important tips when it comes to downsizing for a move is to measure the large pieces of furniture you currently own.
 We can imagine that you’ll likely want to take everything with you.
 After all, having to purchase new furniture can definitely cost a pretty penny!
 But the question is, will all your current furniture actually fit inside your new place?

 Because of this, we recommend making a floor plan of your new home to envision how (or if) the furniture you currently own would fit in the available space.
-It’s important that you remember accounting for doorways, as certain items might not even be able to go through them and into the new space to begin with.
+It’s important that you remember to account for doorways, as certain items might not even be able to go through them and into the new space to begin with.

 Psst!
 Want to save yourself the hassle of having to move in large pieces of furniture into your new home?
 A professional moving company can be your saving grace!
 Fill out our quote form below and we’ll do all the hard work of finding the mover that best suits your needs for you.